ajberkley/cl-binary-store/README.md

 ## Compressed output

-I suggest just piping the output through gzip.
-Otherwise you can use [deoxybyte-gzip](https://github.com/keithj/deoxybyte-gzip) but warning it has a small bug in read-sequence, so use the version [here](https://github.com/ajberkley/deoxybyte-gzip).
+I suggest just piping the output through gzip if you need the smallest possible files, though the output is reasonably compact as it.
+Otherwise you can use [deoxybyte-gzip](https://github.com/keithj/deoxybyte-gzip) but make sure to use the most up to date version.

 ## Benchmarking